 Figure 3 shows the monitoring of the receiver gain for the current cycle.
-The mean value over the cycle is 4.757mv/K and 4.549mV/K for channel 23.8GHz and 36.5GHz respectively.
+The mean value over the cycle is 4.762mv/K and 4.553mV/K for channel 23.8GHz and 36.5GHz respectively.
 These values are close to values estimated on-ground during characterization of the instrument (4.793mV/K and 4.665mV/K for channels 23.8GHz and 36.5GHz respectively).
-The gain for both channels show a slight increase.
+The gain is relatively stable along this cycle for both channels.
 Nominal behavior is observed since only 1 cycle of data is considered in this section.
-The gap observed between pass 400 and 500 is due to data not received by the MPC.